Shivam-1827/ChatSphere/README.md

-# Real-Time Chat Application
+# ChatSphere - Real-Time Chat Application with AI

 ## Overview

-This is a real-time chat application built with React, TypeScript, and WebSocket technology.
-The application allows users to create and join temporary chat rooms with unique room codes, enabling instant communication between two users.
+ChatSphere is a real-time chat application built with React, TypeScript, and WebSocket technology, enhanced with AI capabilities.
+The application allows users to create and join temporary chat rooms with unique room codes, enabling instant communication with AI-powered features.

 ## 🌟 Features